roguephysicist/RasPi2-Kiosk/README.md

 Getting started
 --------------------------------------------------

-For this tutorial we will use the pre-made Arch Linux RasPi 2 [image](https://sourceforge.net/projects/archlinux-rpi2/).
+For this guide we will use the pre-made Arch Linux RasPi 2 [image](https://sourceforge.net/projects/archlinux-rpi2/).
 You can copy the image to your microSD card using any of the [standard methods] (https://www.raspberrypi.org/documentation/installation/installing-images/README.md)